feddelegrand7/batata/cran-comments.md

 * the modification time provided by the fs package wasn't exact in some situation.
 As such, I've change the fs::file_info() to file.mtime() base R function.

+* I've also fixed some bugs concerning the dates using the lubridate package.